Worl0r/Portfolio/README.md

 # To Do List
 What I plan to do in the future:

-- [ ] Finish the translation in: JP, FR, EN.
+- [ ] Finish the translation in japanese.
-- [x] Finish to decide colors for the light mode.
-- [ ] Create and add a new email for mailjs components.
 - [ ] Details more about the internships and about hypotetical demo.
 - [ ] Implement the functionality to choose a CV according the selected language.

-And Juste before to deploy:

-- [ ] Correct all mistakes in the text.
-- [ ] Read and clean the code for the git hub.
-- [x] Create a repo on git hub.
-- [x] Create a domain for the portfolio.

 # Credits